fogus/spiel/pyramidenspiel/carbonite-dice/README.markdown

     * Matching pyramids from the Bank
 	* Matching pyramids from your Vault
 	* Bombing out of a turn
-3. Stashing pyramids into your Vault
+3. Stashing pyramids into your Vault (if possible)

 ### Marking the current turn number